 Ashiatsu is a powerful and specific massage modality, so finding a therapist who is properly trained is essential for a safe and effective session.
 Unlike a standard Swedish or deep tissue massage, this technique requires specialized education to master.
 Taking a little time to find the right person ensures you get all the incredible benefits this therapy has to offer.
 Here’s a straightforward guide to finding a skilled Ashiatsu therapist you can trust.

-Check Online Directories and Certifications
+Start with Online Directories and Certifications

 A great first step is to look through online directories dedicated to massage therapy.
 Some platforms specifically list practitioners by their specialties, making it easy to find therapists trained in Ashiatsu.
 Look for credentials from reputable training programs, as this confirms the therapist has completed a structured, in-depth course.
 For example, you can find a therapist through directories that list graduates of certified programs.
 This is a simple way to narrow your search to professionals who have invested in the proper education for this unique barefoot massage technique.

-Ask for Local Referrals
+Ask Friends and Colleagues for Referrals

 Sometimes the best recommendations come from people you already know and trust.
 Ask friends, family members, or colleagues if they have any experience with Ashiatsu massage.
 You might be surprised who has a great therapist to recommend.
 You can also ask other wellness professionals for a referral.
 Your chiropractor, physical therapist, or even your regular massage therapist may know a skilled Ashiatsu practitioner in the area.
 A personal recommendation often points you toward a professional who is not only skilled but also provides a great client experience.

-Read Reviews and Verify Credentials
+Always Read Reviews and Verify Credentials

 Once you have a few names or studios in mind, spend some time reading online reviews.
 Client testimonials on sites like Google or Yelp can offer honest insight into what you can expect from the therapist’s style and the studio’s atmosphere.
 Beyond reviews, check the studio’s website to verify the therapist’s credentials.
 A professional studio will proudly share information about their team’s training and experience.
 Our team of therapists at Nola Bliss, for instance, has dedicated their careers to the practice of therapeutic massage, including extensive Ashiatsu training.

-Key Questions to Ask Before Booking
+Key Questions to Ask Before You Book

 Don’t hesitate to call the studio and ask a few questions before you book your appointment.
 This is your chance to make sure the therapist is the right fit for your needs.
 A professional will be happy to discuss their background and approach with you.